abhishek-kumar-code/Redfish_Public/Specification.md

 * *Namespace* = the name of the namespace where the type is defined
 * *TypeName* = the name of the type

-The namespace for types defined by this specification is in the format:
+The namespace for types defined by this specification is of the form:

  ` *ResourceTypeName*.v*MajorVersion*\_*MinorVersion*\_*Errata*`